1

 The winemaker

-It was in 1837 that Henri-Marc de Venoge created De Venoge et Cie, with his son Joseph.
-He then produced the first vintages of the Venoge House and also created the first label with illustration in the history of Champagne.
+It was in 1837 that Henri-Marc de Venoge founded De Venoge et Cie, with his son Joseph.
+He produced the first cuvées of Maison Venoge and also designed the first illustrated label in the history of Champagne.

-From 1898 onwards, Gaëtan's daughter and her husband made the House of Venoge known among the great European aristocracy and developed its prestige.
-Since 1998, the Champagne de Venoge has been part of the Boizel Chanoine Champagne group.
-The House of Venoge has one of the richest wine libraries of Champagne, with vintages of 20 years and more, intended for the finest connoisseurs.
+From 1898, Gaëtan's daughter and her husband introduced the Maison Venoge to the great European aristocracy and developed its prestige.
+Since 1998, Les Champagne de Venoge has been part of the Boizel Chanoine Champagne group.
+Maison de Venoge boasts one of the richest wine libraries in Champagne, with cuvées aged 20 years or more, aimed at the most discerning connoisseurs.

-It is blended with a dominant of Pinot Noir.
-It is a fresh champagne with fine aromas.
-The cuvée is available in several champagnes: the Cordon Bleu Brut, the Cordon Bleu extra brut, the Cordon Bleu brut rosé and the Cordon Bleu Blanc de Noir.
-The latter is the first champagne produced only from black grapes.
-With its original aromas of lemon, blackcurrant and aniseed, it is a powerful and ample wine.
+It's blended with a dominant Pinot Noir.
+It's a fresh champagne with fine aromas.
+The cuvée is available in several champagnes: Cordon Bleu Brut, Cordon Bleu extra brut, Cordon Bleu brut rosé and Cordon Bleu Blanc de Noir.
+The Blanc de Noir is the first champagne made exclusively from black grapes.
+With its original aromas of lemon, blackcurrant and aniseed, it's a powerful, full-bodied wine.

-It is produced from a rigorous selection of grains in the best vintages.
-It has existed since 1864 and was created by Joseph de Venoge.
-Its elegant bottle is reminiscent of the crystal decanters used by European aristocrats in the early 20th century to decant champagne.
+It is produced from a rigorous selection of grapes from the finest crus.
+It was created by Joseph de Venoge in 1864.
+Its elegant bottle recalls the crystal decanters used by European aristocrats in the early 20th century to decant champagne.
 Four Princes cuvées are produced: "Princes blanc de noirs" (pinot noir), "princes extra brut", "princes rosé" and "Princes blanc de blancs".
-This cuvée is made from a blend of Chardonnay grapes only.
+This cuvée is a blend of Chardonnay grapes only.

 These are Prestige cuvées.
-The cuvée was named in honor of King Louis XV, who in 1728 authorized the transportation of only Champagne wines in bottles.
-This decision gave birth to Champagne as we know it, thanks to the froth taking place in the bottle.
-All the know-how of the Maison de Venoge is found in this exceptional champagne, produced from Grands Crus only.
-This wine is available in two vintages, Louis XV rosé or Louis XV brut.
+The cuvée was named in honor of King Louis XV, who in 1728 authorized the transport of only bottled Champagne wines.
+This decision gave birth to Champagne as we know it, thanks to the fact that the wine was able to bubble in the bottle.
+All the savoir-faire of the Maison de Venoge can be found in this exceptional Champagne, produced from Grands Crus only.
+This wine is available in two vintages: Louis XV rosé and Louis XV brut.

 Registered since 26/03/2018